eoinkelly/notes/php/php-language.md

     * PHP strings are not unicode safe by default!
     * The `intl` and `mbstring` extensions contain functions which work correctly with multi-byte strings
     * There doesn't seem to be a clean way to iterate over a multibyte string.
 TODO
+    * you can define the `__toString` method in your class to customise how it rendered as a string
 5. array
     * is an **ordered** **map**
     * more like `Hash` in Ruby where if you omit the keys it will fill in integers